Canada's Best Financial Advisors (2022)

 - A commission on the purchase of shares or other financial securities

-- Fees on the assets managed by the advisor, a percentage corresponding to the management fees is applied.
+- Fees on the assets managed by the advisor, a percentage corresponding to the management fees are applied.

-- Finally, if you need a custom financial plan by your advisor, an hourly rate is often available.
+- Finally, if you need a custom financial plan from your advisor, an hourly rate is often available.